 2. Guardians of the Galaxy

 Try to list the five funniest moments from Guardians of the Galaxy.
 It’s impossible.
 So is attempting to list the 10 funniest.
-In fact, you probably need 30 spots before you’d feel okay leaving something off the list, that’s how many hilarious gags it packs.
-This is one of the funniest action or superhero movies ever made, and in many ways it reset the standard for just how funny an MCU movie can be.
+In fact, you probably need 30 spots before you’d feel okay leaving something off the list, that’s how many great gags, jokes, and scenes it packs.
+This is one of the funniest action or superhero movies ever made, and in many ways it reset the standard for just how hilarious an MCU film can be.

 1. Thor: Ragnarok

-Korg, Miek, Hulk acting like a big baby, Valkyrie, and Jeff Goldblum as the lunatic Grandmaster are just some of the many reasons the movie is relentlessly and absolutely hysterical from start to finish.
+Korg, Miek, Hulk acting like a big baby, Valkyrie, and Jeff Goldblum as the demented Grandmaster are just some of the many reasons the movie is relentlessly and absolutely hysterical from start to finish.
 Thor: Ragnarok isn’t just the funniest Marvel movie; it’s one of the funniest films of the 21st century.
-Even if they make another 20 of these we'll still bet this will remain the comedy king of the MCU.
+It will take one truly hysterical MCU film to knock it out of the top spot.

 Well, unless they give Darryl his own movie.